kadirahq/lokka-transport-http-auth/README.md

 # lokka-transport-http-auth

-HTTP Auth Transport Layer for [Lokka](https://github.com/kadirahq/lokka) (Works only of the server);
+HTTP Auth Transport Layer for [Lokka](https://github.com/kadirahq/lokka) (Works only on the server);

 ---

-This is an extended version of [lokka-transport-http](https://github.com/kadirahq/lokka-transport-http) with the basic auth support.
+This is an extended version of [lokka-transport-http](https://github.com/kadirahq/lokka-transport-http) with the basic-auth support.

 ## Basic Usage